 The Data Protection Act 1998 is a United Kingdom Act of Parliament designed to protect personal data stored on computers or in an organised paper filing system.
 Individuals have legal rights to control information about themselves.
 Anyone holding personal data for other purposes is legally obliged to comply with this Act, subject to some exemptions.
 The Act defines eight data protection principles to ensure that information is processed lawfully.
 The RSA Archer content library includes U.K. Data Protection Act 1998 - Chapter 29

 Mappings for the Data Protection Act to the RSA Archer Control Standard Library are available in the authoritative source content pack.

 The source of this contentcomes fromthe U.K. Legislation website.

-The Data Protection Act authoritative source content is available with the use of the RSA Archer Policy Program Management, RSA Archer Controls Monitoring Program Management, and/or RSA Archer Authorization and Assessment use cases.
+The Data Protection Act authoritative source content is available with the use of the RSA Archer Policy Program Management, RSA Archer IT Policy Program Management, and/or RSA Archer Authorization and Assessment use cases.
 No additional license is required.